Energy boss warns 4 in 10 households facing fuel poverty

 A staggering 40 per cent of households will be living in fuel poverty if the government sits on its hands while bills soar, an energy firm chief is warning.

-“Some people are at the edge and that will get worse,” Michael Lewis, the chief executive of E.ON, said – also revealing that one third of its customers are slashing spending on food.
+“Some people are at the edge, and that will get worse,” Michael Lewis, the chief executive of E.ON, said – also revealing that one-third of its customers are slashing spending on food.

 Mr Lewis called for immediate government intervention, but declined to say whether that should be a windfall tax on the profits of the energy producers, amid a cabinet row over the controversy.